sondonghup/sondonghup/README.md

 ● Excellence Award of 2022 News bigdata hackathon

-● AI connect 6th Korean Documentation Summary
+● 6th of AI connect Korean Documentation Summary Copetition

 ● intern at nlp engineer at TUNiB